mattzcarey/code-review-gpt/README.md

 ## Usage

+### Not installed globally

-Not installed globally: Run `npx code-review-gpt` in the root directory of a git repository.
+Run `npx code-review-gpt` in the root directory of a git repository.

+### Installed globally

-Installed globally: Run `npx code-review-gpt` in the root directory of a git repository.
+Run `code-review-gpt` in the root directory of a git repository.

 ## Roadmap